LoudMouthComix/loudmouthcomix.github.io/index.md

 ### Scratch Projects

-<iframe src="https://scratch.mit.edu/projects/382955425/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
+<iframe src="https://scratch.mit.edu/projects/383890645/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>

-arrow keys to look around, wasd to move,space to jump, c to crouch. run from the minotaur!!!
-(sometimes you have to wait.)
+use like you would a calculator

 <iframe src="https://scratch.mit.edu/projects/381696363/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
 arrow keys to move! colect all the items and escape.